Skip to content

 DC Motor Connectors

 The DC Motor connectors are where you'll plug in the left and right motors while assembling the kit.
 These connectors include the power connections for the motor as well as the encoders on the motors.
 The board routes these connections through the motor drivers to GPIO pins on the Pico W. You'll use these pins to monitor how many rotations the motor completes and use that data to determine how far the robot has traveled.
-Refer to the Pinout table at the end of this document for the specific GPIO pins each motor connects to on the Pico W. The Controller Board has two extra motor connectors for expansion projects using more than two motors.
+Refer to the Pinout table at the end of this document for the specific GPIO pins each motor connects to on the Pico W. The controller board has two extra motor connectors for expansion projects using more than two motors.

 Servo Motor Connectors

 The two three-pin connectors on either side of the board labeled Servo 1 and Servo 2 mate with servo motors.
-You'll use the Servo 2 connector to hook up the servo included in the XRP kit.
+You'll use the Servo 2 connector to hook up the servo included in the XRP Kit - Beta.
 Servo 1 connector is an extra one for expansion projects.
 These connectors have power pins (5V and Ground) and a signal pin to control the motion of the servo motor.
 Servo motors use a communication method called pulse width modulation (PWM) that tells the motor to move and with some motors, where to move to.
 If you're interested in learning more about how servo motors work, you may want to check out SparkFun's Servos Explained page for information and tutorials on how to use them.

 Expansion Connectors

-The Controller Board has four four-pin connectors labeled (from left to right when looking at the labels upright) Line, Extra, Qwiic, and Range.
+The controller board has four four-pin connectors labeled (from left to right when looking at the labels upright) Line, Extra, Qwiic, and Range.
 Their labels indicate their use as well as which GPIO pins they connect to on the Pico W. These connectors provide an easy plug-in connection for the line follower and distance sensor as well as two extra connectors for expansion projects.
 These connectors are polarized meaning they only work when connected properly but they are keyed and there is only one way to plug a cable into them.

 Photo highlighting Qwiic and expansion connectors